Main

 In the fiscal year ended March 2023, a major palm oil supplier, which is one of our important business partners, was identified by overseas authorities as having human rights issues, and we requested that the supplier take corrective action.
 We visited the supplier's plantation and met with staff in charge of sustainability to learn about the human rights issues and the company's efforts to resolve them.
 We also confirmed that the citations from authorities have since been withdrawn.
 We will continue to engage in dialogue on human rights initiatives going forward.

-Initiatives Concerning Subsidiaries and Affiliates
+Initiatives at Subsidiaries and Affiliates

-Starting from the fiscal year ended March 2021, we are carrying out internal supply chain management surveys of our subsidiaries in order to ensure they properly understand our Sustainable Supply Chain Policy and that it is implemented by their suppliers.
+Starting from the fiscal year ended March 2021, we are carrying out internal supply chain management surveys of our consolidated subsidiaries in order to ensure they properly understand our Sustainable Supply Chain Policy and that it is implemented by their suppliers.
 The surveys investigate matters such as how well the group's policies are understood and what criteria are being used to check suppliers.
-Feedback is provided to subsidiaries together with explanations of policy details aimed at improving understanding.
+Feedback is provided to consolidated subsidiaries together with explanations of policy details aimed at improving understanding.

 Employee Initiatives